1962 California gubernatorial election: Campaign

 Shell traveled extensively during his campaign by utilizing his own private plane.
 His campaign had decent financing and was effectively organized.
-A key argument he made in support of his candidacy was that the state's economy was threatened due, assailing spending by the Brown gubernatorial administration.
+A key argument he made in support of his candidacy was that the state's economy was threatened due to assailing spending by the Brown gubernatorial administration.
 He also attacked Brown's governance by alleging increased federal government influence over the state.
 Another key argument he made in support of his candidacy was that Nixon would be unable to beat Brown in a general election, arguing that Democratic-leaning voters would "solidify" against Nixon.
 Shell also levied accusations that either Nixon or supporters of Nixon's had resorted to "gutter tactics" by "whispering lies" about Shell's family.
 Shell also called into question Nixon's expertise on state government and challenged Nixon to televised debates.

 Nixon campaigned across the state, often addressing sizable and curious crowds.
 Nixon ignored attacks from Shell in hopes not to ward off conservative support in the general election.
 Nixon's speeches dealt with subjects such as states' rights, reforms to taxes and budgets, addressing crime, and government efficiency.
-This was the first campaign in which Nixon had run for state office, and, therefore, the first time that he campaigned on state issues.
-Furthermore, a number of embarrassing political slip-ups that made him appear under-prepared, such as referring to the California State Capitol as the "state house".
+It had been over a decade since Nixon had run for state office and he made a number of embarrassing political slip-ups that made him appear under-prepared, such as referring to the California State Capitol as the "state house".
 It was also used against Nixon that he was made to admit that he had made a factual error in his book Six Crises regarding its account of the case of Alger Hiss.